 Welcome to our weekly blog post - Sharing the Storytime Joy!
-Today's post is by Katie, who works with children and families in Children's Services at the Main Library.
+Today's post is by Pamela, who works with children and families at the Shawnee Branch Library.

 Storytime is the perfect time to play with science.
 As part of background knowledge, science concepts and vocabulary help children understand the world around them, which helps them read with understanding when they are bigger.

 Oh and did I mention it is fun?

 Take snow, for example.
 I brought in some snow and measured its volume in a cup.
 I then posed the question:

 “What will happen to the snow now that it is inside?
 What do you predict will happen?” (a prediction is a guess, based on prior knowledge.)
 Some children predicted the amount of snow would increase, or get bigger, while others predicted it would get smaller.

 I thought that sharing some books on snow would give them some hints.
 We read an information book to give them some of the scientific information about how snow is formed in the sky.